Self-Hosted Configuration

 PWP__FILES__MAX_FILE_UPLOADS | Sets the maximum number of files that can be added to a single push. | 10 |

 When files are attached to a push and uploaded to Password Pusher, they have to be stored somewhere publicly accessible.
-The four options are:
+The available storage options are:

 The following sections explain how to configure each.
 Only one configuration can be active at any time.